trustification/rust-rfcs/text/0000-sigstore-integration.md

 Additional metadata will be stored for each crate, which will increase storage requirements for the index.

 There are other approaches to key management out there, such as GPG.
-However, these typically have a higher effort, and supporting different systems for signing and verification could make it use the information on a compromise.
+However, these typically have a higher effort requiring keys to be managed by a process like TUF (The Update Framework).
+Sigstore is meant to capture some of these common patterns of managing keys and storing information for auditing, which lowers the barrier for signing crates.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives